FullHuman/purgecss/docs/configuration.md

 - **variables \(default: false\)**

-If your are using Custom Properties (CSS variables), or a library using them such as Bootstrap, you can remove unused CSS variables by setting the `variables` option to `true`.
+If you are using Custom Properties (CSS variables), or a library using them such as Bootstrap, you can remove unused CSS variables by setting the `variables` option to `true`.

 ```js
 await new PurgeCSS().purge({